Yan Gomes Preview, Player Props: Cubs vs. Giants

-Yan Gomes -- with a slugging percentage of .294 in his past 10 games (including no homers) -- will be in action for the Chicago Cubs versus the San Francisco Giants, with Ryan Walker on the mound, on September 5 at 7:40 PM ET.
+Yan Gomes -- with a slugging percentage of .353 in his past 10 games (including no homers) -- will be in action for the Chicago Cubs against the San Francisco Giants, with Tristan Beck on the mound, on September 6 at 2:20 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-3 with a double and an RBI) against the Giants.
+He racked up three hits (going 3-for-4 with a double and two RBI) in his last game against the Giants.

 Yan Gomes Game Info & Props vs. the Giants